Backgrounder: United Nations Declaration on the Rights of Indigenous Peoples Act

 - related to the monitoring, oversight, follow up, recourse or remedy or other accountability with respect to the implementation of the Declaration

-This action plan would also include measures for monitoring the implementation of the plan itself and for reviewing and amending the plan.
+This action plan must also include measures for monitoring the implementation of the plan itself and for reviewing and amending the plan.

-If passed by Parliament, this Bill would create a lasting framework to advance the federal implementation of the Declaration in collaboration with Indigenous peoples.
-This framework will help to establish accountability and provide greater clarity regarding the path forward for Indigenous peoples, communities, industry and all Canadians.
-A legislative framework would also ensure sustained and continued efforts to uphold the rights of Indigenous peoples now and in the future.
-This proposed legislation also responds to the Truth and Reconciliation Commission Call to Action 43 and the National Inquiry into Missing and Murdered Indigenous Women and Girls’ Calls for Justice.
+This Act creates a lasting and action-oriented framework to advance the federal implementation of the Declaration in collaboration with Indigenous peoples.
+This framework establishes accountability and provides greater clarity regarding the path forward for Indigenous peoples, communities, industry and all Canadians.
+A legislative framework ensures sustained and continued efforts to uphold the human rights of Indigenous peoples now and in the future.
+This legislation also responds to the Truth and Reconciliation Commission's Call to Action 43 and the National Inquiry into Missing and Murdered Indigenous Women and Girls’ Calls for Justice.

-In this way, this Bill provides a clear vision for the future, ensuring that, moving forward, federal laws reflect the standards set out in the Declaration, while also respecting Aboriginal and treaty rights recognized and affirmed in the Constitution.
+In this way, this Act provides a clear vision for the future, ensuring that, moving forward, federal laws reflect the standards set out in the Declaration, while also respecting Aboriginal and Treaty rights recognized and affirmed in the Constitution.

-How did the Government of Canada work with Indigenous peoples on this bill?
+How did the Government of Canada work with Indigenous peoples on this Act?

 What is free, prior and informed consent?